vatnz-dev/sops/docs/aerodromes/Class-C/NZAA/index.md

 ## Taxiing

-With the way the taxiways are layed out at Auckland, controllers avoid using taxiway A where needed.
-When RWY 23L is active, domestic aircraft may be taxied where they need as they dont interat with rapid exits like A6/A8.
-In high traffic loads or to aliviate delays international aircraft are taxied down via B and B6 instead of all the way along A.
+With the way the taxiways are laid out at Auckland, controllers avoid using taxiway A where needed.
+When RWY 23L is active, domestic aircraft may be taxied where they need as they don't interact with rapid exits like A6/A8.
+In high traffic loads or to alleviate delays international aircraft are taxied down via B and B6 instead of all the way along A.

 When RWY 05R is active any domestic aircraft or aircraft past domestic will be given taxi via B and L or aliviate the possiblilty of departures mixing with arrivals.
 Taxiway M may be utilized by contollers to get aircraft to A10 while there is an aircraft taxiing to A9.